-1.15 The Wooler Neighbourhood Plan must help deliver sustainable development in the context of strategic policies contained in the statutory development plan.
-The current statutory development plan for the Plan Area consists of 'saved' policies in the Berwick-upon-Tweed Borough Local Plan (1999).
-Neighbourhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area.

-1.16 Neighbourhood plans must also be prepared having regard to national planning policy and guidance.
-The National Planning Policy Framework (NPPF Feb 2019) combined with National Planning Practice Guidance (NPPG) provides the most up to date advice from Central Government on planning policy.
+- 1.14 The Wooler Neighbourhood Plan must help deliver sustainable development in the context of strategic policies contained in the statutory development plan.
+Neighbourhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area. - 1.15 Neighbourhood plans must also be prepared having regard to national planning policy and guidance.
+The National Planning Policy Framework (NPPF) combined with National Planning Practice Guidance (NPPG) provides the most up to date advice from Central Government on planning policy.

-1.17 The NPPF states that neighbourhood plans should 'support the delivery of strategic policies contained in local plans or spatial development strategies; and should shape and direct development that is outside of these strategic policies' (para 13).

-1.18 Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the Plan Area, where they are in conflict, unless they are superseded by strategic or non-strategic policies that are adopted subsequently (NPPF para 30).

-1.19 This plan seeks to give clarity to developers and to the local community about the kind of development which will be supported in the Plan Area.
+- 1.16 The NPPF states that neighbourhood plans should 'support the delivery of strategic policies contained in local plans or spatial development strategies; and should shape and direct development that is outside of these strategic policies'. - 1.17 Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict, unless they are superseded by strategic or non-strategic policies that are adopted subsequently. - 1.18 This plan seeks to give clarity to developers and to the local community about the kind of development which will be supported in the Neighbourhood Area.